uxdxdev/nilmtk-device/README.md

 Convert the data `data/REDD/low_freq` to `data/redd.h5`.
 This is sample mains data.
 The monitoring device will record and generate this .h5 file data for disaggregation.

 # Run

-## `main.py`

-Disaggregate the REDD building 1 data using George Harts algorithm.
-Analyses the predictions made and reports any abnormalities to the user using push notifications.

-`python main.py <device-id>`

-### Options

-`id` The device ID used to register the device to a user.
-See https://nilmtk-service.firebaseapp.com.
-`--update` Update the training model before disaggregation.

 ## `simulate.py`